In Long Island slayings, a wife nearby but apparently unknowing

 “I’m friendly with everybody around here but she didn’t talk to anyone,” Musto said.

-There was speculation but little insight into Heuermann’s relationship with his wife and family life.
+There was speculation but little insight into Heuermann’s relationship with his wife and his family life.
 Their closest neighbors said they did not know them well and not one neighbor recalled anyone outside the family ever being allowed — or wanting to go — inside the house.

-Their couple’s son’s name remained unclear.
+The couple’s son’s name remained unclear.
 Their daughter, Victoria, 26, worked with Heuermann at his Manhattan firm.

 Musto’s daughter, Taylor, 27, said she grew up and played with Victoria as a child.